 You’ll see a number of linking options available here.
 If a photographer has given you a card with a code, you can scan the card or type in the unique 16 digit code located on the card.
 You can link a MagicBand or plastic ticket card to use for PhotoPass scans.
 You can also click “Show PhotoPass Code” which will create a unique QR code on your phone that photographers can scan to link pictures to your account.

 Click on an individual picture and you’ll get three options: Save, share, or edit.
 Selecting “Save” will give you the option to add the image file to your phone’s camera roll in either medium or high resolution.

-You can save the photos as is, or you can select “Edit” to modify the images by cropping, adding a filter, adding a sticker, or changing the frame.
+You can save the photos as is, or you can select “Edit” to modify the images by cropping or adding a filter.

 You can also access your pictures on a laptop or desktop computer by visiting https://disneyworld.disney.go.com/photopass/gallery and logging into your account.

 Clicking an individual picture brings up the option to download the image (arrow icon) or to delete it from your account (trash can icon).
 You can also purchase prints from here.

 Note: These prices are for prints AFTER you’ve already purchased the download right to the image through PhotoPass or via Memory Maker.
 As print prices go, these are extremely high.
 You’ll certainly be better off printing them yourself at home, printing them at your local drugstore, or by using one of the many general online photo printing services such as Shutterfly or Snapfish.

 Once you’ve downloaded your pictures you can use them for any non-commercial purpose you like: make prints, post on social media, turn them into holiday cards, etc.

 What else can I do on the PhotoPass website?